mazeto/cook/README.md

     check bin a.c b.c c.c

 check returns true if the file bin don't exist or if it is older than any of the other files. check also sets a variable called DEPS, for dependencies, to be used in your compilation command.
-Therefore check is supposed to be used on your recipes like this:
+Therefore check is supposed to be used on your cookbooks like this:

     check bin a.c b.c c.c \
       && $CC -o bin $DEPS